axdg/gulp-use/README.md

 ## Examples

-Some examples of use cases for `gulp-use`
+Some random examples of use cases for `gulp-use`:

 ### Splitting fasta files